rdkcentral/firebolt-certification-suite/cypress/support/step_definitions/validations.md

 | action | initiated or stopped |

 ### Examples:
- * `Given Interactions metrics collection process is 'inititated'`
+ * `Given Interactions collection process is 'initiated'`
- * `Given Interactions metrics collection process is 'stopped'`
+ * `Given Interactions collection process is 'stopped'`

  ## '(.+)' will (be|stay) in '(.+)' state
 ### Purpose: To validate 3rd party app transitionss wrt state, event and history aagainst appObject as the source of truth